Language: EN

 var message = "Hello World"; // `message` is inferred as `string`

-Type inference even works for complex types, or for types returned by functions.
+Type inference works even for complex types, or for types returned by functions.

-// all of this also works
+// all this also works

 var list = new List<string>();